OTRF/SimuLand/environments/attack-evals/apt29/README.md

 After getting a root CA Certificate

 * Get the name of it
-* Get the root CA cert data by running the following commands:
+* Get the root CA cert data by running the following commands and save it to pass it as a parameter while creating the environment.

 ```
 openssl x509 -in caCert.pem -outform def | base64 | pbcopy